okatsn/UnpredictableLife/content/en/my-project/MagTIP/_index.md

   ![](struct_jointstation.png)

 ### Subfunctions
-Subfunctions are those normal user practically do not have  a chance to use it.
-However, if you are a developer, these information will be very helpful.
+Subfunctions are those a user normally do not have a chance to use.
+However, if you are a developer, the information will be very helpful.

 #### Sum of Anomaly Indices (`convAIN`)